 How do persecutions protect the people of Israel?

 Israel’s continued existence hinges upon the love and connection that each individual Jew feels for God, for His Torah in our midst, and for the Jewish people.
 This is an innate love, flowing from the soul’s natural inclinations; and it is substantiated by the recognition of the appropriateness of this love for Israel, with its Torah and unique national mission.

 On occasion, especially in periods when the nation is scattered across the world, this love may wane.
 Connection to the Jewish people often weakens as individuals chart their own path in life.
 They become absorbed in their own personal goals and aspirations, neglecting the ties that bind them to God’s covenant — a covenant granted to the nation as a whole, which reaches the individual through the collective.

 At such times, additional means are needed to bolster the connection of each individual to the nation.

-With this in mind, these sages composed Megillat Ta’anit.
-They recognized the value that knowledge of these trials and tribulations in our national history would impart for future generations.
-“They cherished the troubles.”
+With this in mind, these scholars compiled Megillat Ta’anit.
+They understood the importance of preserving the memory of these trials and tribulations in our nation’s history for the benefit of future generations.
+They truly “cherished the troubles.”